 The United States has been very critical of the government of Zimbabwe and especially President Robert Mugabe.

-Earlier this month, Washington imposed new targeted sanctions on several companies owned by members of the Zimbabwe government.
+Earlier this month, the U.S. imposed new targeted sanctions on several companies owned by members of the Zimbabwe government.

 Mugabe has led Zimbabwe since independence in 1980 but has drawn sharp criticism over many of his policies, including what many claim are human rights abuses targeting the opposition.
 (Full story)

-CNN correspondent Charlayne Hunter-Gault contributed to this report.
+CNN Johannesburg Bureau Chief Charlayne Hunter-Gault contributed to this report.